 The Benefits of Physiotherapy for Shoulder Bursitis

 Physiotherapy is one of the most common treatments for shoulder bursitis as it helps to reduce pain and increase the range of motion in the affected area.
 It also has many other benefits such as increased strength and flexibility in the muscles around your shoulder joint, which can help reduce further injury.
-Physiotherapists will also be able to assess your posture and movement patterns, which may have contributed to your condition in the first place, so they can make any necessary changes.
+Physiotherapists will also be able to assess your posture and movement patterns along with lifestyle factors and activity levels, which may have contributed to your condition in the first place, so they can make any necessary changes.

 Shoulder bursitis is a painful condition that can limit mobility in the affected area if left untreated.
 Fortunately, physiotherapy provides an effective solution for treating this condition by reducing pain levels while increasing mobility and strength in the affected area.
-With regular sessions featuring tailored exercises based on individual needs as well as manual techniques such as massage or soft tissue mobilization combined with education on proper movement patterns and postural alignment if needed – patients suffering from shoulder bursitis are sure to experience relief from their symptoms after just a few visits with a qualified physiotherapist.
+With regular sessions featuring tailored exercises based on individual needs as well as manual techniques such as soft tissue mobilization combined with education on proper movement patterns and postural alignment if needed – patients suffering from shoulder bursitis are sure to experience relief from their symptoms after just a few visits with Waterloo physiotherapy.

 If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself.
-Eric Bowman, BSc, MSPT, PT, or one of the other physiotherapists at CARESPACE Health+Wellness in Kitchener and Waterloo.
+Eric Bowman, BSc, MPT, PT, or another physiotherapist in Waterloo or Kitchener at CARESPACE.
 We are happy to listen and are here to help!